 Frequently Asked Questions

-Q: If taking anti-HIV drugs has made your viral load undetectable (meaning that the virus isn't showing up on blood tests), can you still pass the virus to another person through sex?
+Q: If I am on HIV medications and my viral load is undetectable (meaning that the virus isn't showing up on blood tests), can I still pass the virus to another person through sex?

-It is important to ask your health care provider for advice that is specific to you as an individual, and to your partner, in order to get a better idea of your risk for passing HIV and ways that you might lower this risk.
-And of course, it is really important to have frank and open conversations about HIV transmission with your HIV negative partner(s), so you and they can make informed decisions about what level of risk you are willing to accept.
+It is important to ask your health care provider for advice that is targeted to you as an individual, and to your partner, about the risks of passing HIV.
+And of course, it is really important to have frank and open conversations about HIV transmission with your HIV-negative partner(s), so you and they can make informed decisions about sexual health.